ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

   also be updated to only process one request at a time.

-Asynchronous event-driven control structure
+Asynchronous Event-Driven Control Structure
 ===========================================
-MCS version 1.0.0 introduces the concept of an event-driven system, which solves some timing headaches and provides some additional benefits, at the expense of increased complexity.
+MCS version 1.0.0 introduces the concept of an event-driven system, which solves some timing challenges and provides additional benefits, at the expense of increased complexity.

 Long-Running Commands (LRC)
 ---------------------------